 The Northwest School of Wooden Boatbuilding is located on the waterfront in lower Port Hadlock, Washington, a quiet town surrounded by the natural beauty of the Olympic Peninsula.
-The school’s heritage campus includes a seven-acre campus with over 20,000 square feet of indoor space for programs.
+The school’s heritage campus includes an eight-acre campus with over 20,000 square feet of indoor space for programs.

 Westrem Building